-The TCM/Fathom/Paramount re-release of the Irving Berlin-Michael Curtiz Christmas/Holiday cinematic classic will also have pre-recorded opening introduction and closing conclusion segments by TCM on-air host Ben Mankiewicz.
+The TCM “Big Screen Classics” showcase of Billy Wilder’s “Sunset Boulevard” (1950) will also feature pre-recorded opening introduction and closing conclusion segments by TCM host Ben Mankiewicz.

 The players/personalities who appeared in Wilder’s classic were Gloria Swanson (as Norma Desmond), William Holden (as Joe Gillis), Erich von Stroheim (as Max von Mayerling), Nancy Olson (as Betty Schaefer), Jack Webb (of “Dragnet” fame, as Artie Green), Cecil B. DeMille (as himself), Hedda Hopper (as herself), Buster Keaton (as himself), Anna Q. Nilsson (as herself), H.B.
 Warner (as himself), Ray Evans (as himself), Jay Livingston (as himself), Fred Clark (as Sheldrake), Franklyn Farnum (as the undertaker), Robert Emmett O’Connor (in an uncredited role as Paramount studio guard Jonesy) and John Cortay (in an uncredited role as Paramount studio guard Mac).